fsprojects/ExcelFinancialFunctions/PackageReadmeFile.md

 As of last count, the library is validated against 199,252 test cases.

-* [ExcelFinancialFunctions.Tests](./tests/ExcelFinancialFunctions.Tests): Unit tests checking against previously-determined truth values from Excel 2010.
+* **ExcelFinancialFunctions.Tests**: Unit tests checking against previously-determined truth values from Excel 2010.
 Inputs and expected outputs are read from data files.
-* [ExcelFinancialFunctions.ConsoleTests](./tests/ExcelFinancialFunctions.ConsoleTests): Test cases comparing the library results directly to running Excel code via interop.
+* **ExcelFinancialFunctions.ConsoleTests**: Test cases comparing the library results directly to running Excel code via interop.
 These should be run on a Windows machine with Excel 2013 (or later) installed.

 ### You can help!